-A full grown live oak is a thing of beauty.
+A full-grown live oak (Quercus virginiana, USDA plant hardiness zones 8 through 10) is a thing of beauty.
 Living up to 100 years, live oaks can grow to 85 feet tall with a large canopy reaching 132 feet wide.
-The wood of live oak is a dense hardwood and commonly used in manufacturing of furniture.
+The wood of live oak is a dense hardwood and is commonly used in the manufacture of furniture.
 Live oaks keep their leaves year around.
 The fruit of the live oak is the acorn, which is harvested by humans and animals.
 Live oaks are hardy trees, but there are a few problems that may damage or kill your live oak.

-Aphids can appear on your live oak in the spring.
+Aphids can appear on your live oak in spring.
 They feed on new growth and cause affected leaves to curl.
-Aphids also produce honey dew, which can encourage the growth of fungus.
-The tent caterpillar also feeds on the leaves, causing extensive leave drop.
-Scale insects have also been known to infect live oak trees.
+Aphids also excrete honeydew, which can encourage the growth of sooty mold fungus.
+The tent caterpillar also feeds on the leaves, potentially causing extensive leave drop.
+Scale insects have also been known to infest live oak trees.
 If left untreated, these insects can seriously damage your tree.
-At the first sign of infection, treat with an insecticidal soap or a insecticide.

 Oak Root Fungus